somayaj/receipts-processor-challenge/HELP.md

 # Getting Started
 The receipts API rest api github project is for the take home assignment for Fetch.
-The API has controllers...
 # Install instructions
     * Install Docker desktop or docker CLI
     * Build the image
         - docker build -t receipts-api .
     * Run the image
         - docker run -it --rm receipts-api
+    * OR run docker-compose up --build -d

 ### Reference Documentation
 For further reference, please consider the following sections: